thisago/portfolio/readme.md

 ## TODO

 - [x] Added my interests
-- [ ] Add a link outside of each project to target it on click without js
+- [ ] Add a link outside of each project element to target it ID on click without js
 - [ ] Add what I've worked
+- [ ] Optional expanding of CV timeline (because it is too large)

 ## License